 Study: Professionals interpreters may prevent medical malpractice

-Posted on behalf of The Bell Law Firm, PLLC on May 16, 2012 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on May 16, 2012 in Medical Malpractice

 Generally speaking, hospital emergency rooms are fast-paced, highly stressful environments.
 They also tend to have fewer staff than is needed to deal with the wide range of issues ERs are confronted with on a daily basis or the high demand for emergency medical services.
 Given these facts, it is not surprising that ERs are one of the most frequent sources of medical malpractice claims in West Virginia and nationwide.